eclipse-sumo/sumo/docs/web/docs/Installing/MacOS_Build.md

 ---
-title: Installing/MacOS Build
+title: Installing/macOS Build
 permalink: /Installing/MacOS_Build/
 ---

-This document describes how to install and build SUMO on MacOS from its source code.
-If you don't want to **extend** SUMO, but just **use** it, you may want to simply follow the [installation instructions for MacOS](../Installing.md#macos) instead.
+This document describes how to install and build SUMO on macOS from its source code.
+If you don't want to **extend** SUMO, but just **use** it, you may want to simply follow the [installation instructions for macOS](../Installing.md#macos) instead.

-You may use one of two ways to build and install SUMO on MacOS: **Homebrew** (recommended) and **MacPorts**.
+You may use one of two ways to build and install SUMO on macOS: **Homebrew** (recommended) and **MacPorts**.

 # The Homebrew Approach